cacticrown/VectorWolf/README.md

 ## Getting Started

 Clone the repository and add it to your project directly.
-VectorWolf doesn't have official documentation yet, so you'll need to explore the code to learn how it works.
+VectorWolf doesn't have any official documentation yet, but you can take look at the VectorWolf.Test project and at the source of VectorWolf itself.
+If I create any more examples i will link them here.

 ## VectorWolf.Test
 a very basic "coin" collector game